 However, the democratization of SaaS purchase and management has resulted in shadow IT that cannot be tracked nor contained by IT, Procurement, or Finance teams.
-In fact, in our State of SaaS report, we found that the average enterprise buys 2x to 3x more applications that estimated or manually tracked.
+In fact, in our State of SaaS report, we found that the average enterprise buys two to three times more applications that estimated or manually tracked.

 Without full visibility in cloud-based applications, tracking the value of the enterprise-wide cloud investment has become difficult.
 Therefore, Mike D. Kail, CTO of Everest, recommends that tech leaders launch digital feedback loops to delineate the value each enterprise application provides to tech users throughout the business.